• Score Image

 Duo: Each performer uses 1 pair of traditional Chinese Jing cymbals

-*Purchase is for digital score and parts (PDF format) as well as access to a video demonstration of the performance techniques.
+*Purchase is for digital score/parts (PDF format) and digital playback file, as well as access to a video demonstration of the performance techniques.
+All necessary materials for all three versions of Jing Fling are included.

 • Performed by